 1. Start with a whole egg carton and cut it into individual sections.
 Depending on how many whales you would like to make, you can use an egg carton that fits 6 eggs, 12 or even 18.
 After you have cut the carton apart, paint each section with blue paint and let it dry completely.

-2. Use a craft knife (for adult use only) to cut an X at the top of each egg carton piece.
+2. Use a craft knife (for adult use only) or scissors to cut an X at the top of each egg carton piece.
 This will become the blowhole of the whale craft.

 Related: Colorful Jellyfish Craft